TillF/SDI-logger/README.md

 - use different SD card: even without apparent errors, there seem to be difference

+### SDI-12 device not returning any or corrupted data <a name="SDI12_length"> </a>
+SDI-12-devices which return long data strings (e.g. many values returned in one measurement) may cause memory issues.
+These can cause corrupted or no data being returned or other unexpected behaviour.
+As of ver.
+1.31, return strings of at least 72 chars per device seem to be ok.

+### SDI-12 device not returning any or zero data
+When using power switching (POWER_PIN), the warmup time may be to short.
+Increase AWAKE_TIME.
+The Nano also seems to be affected by low temperatures: switching via POWER_PIN showed only a slow rise to the desired output voltage.
+Again, increasing the waiting time or using a relais may help.

+### Logger recording at irregular intervals, irrespective of interval settings
+We found this behaviour with one particular computer and IDE.
+When uploading the same scripts from another computer, everything worked correctly.
+Re-installing the IDE also solved this problem.

 ### Power consumption
 Different Arduino boards vary greatly in power consumption, even within the same type of Arduino.
 Furthermore, attached peripherals have an influence, again, varying between manufacturers.
 Generally, the Uno is not the best choice for power saving, but even the Uno can be tweaked to considerably lower consumption with some soldering (disable LEDs and USB-chip, see [these instructions ](https://www.defproc.co.uk/tutorial/how-to-reduce-arduino-uno-power-usage-by-95/)).